BinaryStudioAcademy/bsa-2024-gitfit/docs/specification.md

 **Element:** Modal component

 **How to reach:** Opened by clicking the “Edit" button in the “Groups” table row on the "Access Management" page.
+Accessible for users with “Manage User Access” permission.

 The "Update Group Modal" includes: